CIS565-Fall-2016/Project0-CUDA-Getting-Started/INSTRUCTION.md

 **If you need to use the lab computer for your development:**

 * Thanks to Neal and @likangning93
-> CUDA 7.5, Visual Studio 2010, 2013 and 2015, CMake and Git are already installed on those machines.
-I’m away from the office until August 22nd.
-Can you test the software for us.
-I can help you make adjustments and configuration changes when I return.
-The software is installed on the HMS Lab PCs (stations MOR103-50 thru MOR103-57) and on all of the CETS Lab PCs including the machines in Moore 100B and Moore 100C.
+> CUDA 7.5, Visual Studio 2010, 2013 and 2015, CMake and Git are already installed on the HMS Lab PCs (stations MOR103-50 thru MOR103-57) and on all of the CETS Lab PCs including the machines in Moore 100B and Moore 100C.

 * You will not presently be able to do GPU performance profiling.
 This will be very important for debugging performance bottlenecks in your program.
 If you